Request Demo

 Each tip above, by itself, can lower your no-show rate by 5-20%, but we don’t recommend trying them one at a time.
 We advocate building as many of these into your regular operations as you can.

-Just think of the relief you will feel, and the respect you will get from providers, when you lower your no-show rate to minimal levels.
-You will also save precious resources—and see improved satisfaction from all stakeholders.
+Just think of the relief you will feel and the respect you will get from providers when you lower your no-show rate to minimal levels.
+You will also save precious resources and see improved satisfaction from all stakeholders.

 Lowering your organization’s no-show rate will ensure your operation performs at peak efficiency every single day.
 Not only will physician and patient satisfaction rise; so will revenue.

 Reducing patient no-shows is crucial for healthcare organizations.
 All appointment no-shows should be addressed promptly to minimize their effects.
 The negative effects of no-show appointments include lost revenue, decreased efficiency, and longer wait times for other patients.
-When considering what are possible actions when a patient misses an appointment, providers should have use the above methods to avoid, methods to mitigate, and a clear policy to communicate.
-This policy should outline what happens if you miss an appointment, such as potential fees or restrictions on future scheduling.

 To learn more about call center scheduling, check out our blog: “How Clinical AI Answers Healthcare Call Center Staffing Shortages.”